Family of woman found dead in Texas jail files wrongful death suit

 In addition to Encinia, the suit named the Texas Department of Public Safety, Waller County, the county’s sheriff’s department and two jailers as defendants.

-The Department of Public Safety has said Encinia acted improperly in the stop.
+The Texas Department of Public Safety has said Encinia acted improperly in making the stop.
+Bland, 28, was pulled over by near Prairie View, northwest of Houston, for failing to signal a lane change.

 The stop escalated into a verbal altercation after Encinia asked Bland to put out a cigarette and she refused.
 Bland was arrested and charged with assaulting an officer, a felony, with the incident recorded by the police car’s dashboard camera.

-The suit also says her jailers did not do enough to protect her.
+The suit also says her jailers did not do enough to protect or provide medical care.

 “Waller County Jail personnel ... were willful, wanton, and reckless in exhibiting a conscious disregard for the safety of Sandra Bland in failing to keep her in a safe and suitable environment where she could be kept free from injury, harm, and death,” it said.